Freetekno: Music

-Tekno or hardtek is also a style of music which takes elements from both techno and hardcore and tends to be very fast and loaded with energy.
+Tekno or hardtek is also a style of music which takes elements from both techno and hardcore, generally high-tempo and energetic.
 Speedbass, speedcore and other forms of underground music can be heard at freetekno parties.
-Freetekno events do not always play spine-crunching, brain melting, ear-drum shattering hardcore (especially the Frenchcore subgenre), though; psychedelic trance, happy hardcore, hardstyle, drum and bass, breakbeats, glitch, electro, world beat, house, techno, trance, and many types of experimental fusion music are also popular at freetekno events.
+Not all Freetekno events play hardcore (especially the Frenchcore subgenre); psychedelic trance, happy hardcore, hardstyle, drum and bass, breakbeats, glitch, electro, world beat, house, techno, trance, and experimental fusion music are also present at freetekno events.

-Organization

-There is no central organizing body for freetekno sound systems or parties.
-It is not a specific group of people, but rather a way of living and partying that ties together diverse individuals.
-Sound systems start up between friends.
-Trust and respect are key elements of the scene.

-Free tekno parties are likely to attract many sorts of people: ravers, punks, squatters, students.

-In summer, parties are planned which go on for up to one week.
-All artists are invited to contribute and sometimes up to eighty sound systems attend.
-These parties are termed teknivals.

-The atmosphere is friendly and the party goers police themselves.
-Racism, sexism and aggression are not tolerated.
-The freetekno party is a good example of a Temporary Autonomous Zone.

-Teknival

-Massive parties called teknivals are held across Europe and in Ontario/Quebec every year, many of which attract thousands of people and can last a week or longer.
-Some feel that teknivals echo prehistoric rituals, and provide an experience greater than the sum of its parts.

 History

 The freetekno movement appeared in first half of the 1990s in the United Kingdom and in the same decade was strong in Austria, Belgium, the Czech Republic, France, Italy and the Netherlands.
 It also spread to Canada, Germany, the Pacific Northwest region of the United States, Poland, Slovakia, Spain, Switzerland and Romania.

+Freetekno parties are intended as an example of a Temporary Autonomous Zone.
+In summer, large Freetekno parties, known as teknivals, attract thousands of people and can last a week or longer, with dozens of sound systems attend.